awebre/la-historical-markers/README.md

 ## SQL Server

 With SQL Server installed and an instance running, you can run `Migrations/InitialMigration.sql` against your current instance.
 This should create the necessary Database, Table(s), and seed some initial data.
-If additional migrations are required, create a new SQL file with the required SQL to migrate the DB to the new state.
+For now, additional migrations can be added directly to this file, but long term we will probably need to break this out to multiple files and ensure some kind of order of operations.

 ## Azure Functions

 Getting Azure Functions setup locally is as simple as adding the [https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions](VS Code Azure Functions extension).
 With this extension installed, you should have all of the dependencies and tools needed to run the function(s) locally.
 This extension will also help you deploy the function(s) to your own Azure Subscription (should you want to test in a "prod-like" environment).

-With the extension installed, open `functions.code-workspace` in VS Code (if prompted to initialize this Azure Function for use in VS Code, accpet).
-In order for the Azure Function to be configured properly, you will need to add a file called `local.settings.json` to the root of the `Functions` folder.
+With the extension installed, open `la-hm-functions.code-workspace` in VS Code (if prompted to initialize this Azure Function for use in VS Code, accept).
+In order for the Azure Function to be configured properly, you will need to add a file called `local.settings.json` to the root (`Functions`) folder.
 It should contain the following contents:

 ```json
 {